Qatar entry requirements for Romania passport holders

 Frequently asked questions

-You will be denied boarding by the airline or refused entry by Qatari immigration.
-Renew your passport before travel.
+You'll be denied boarding by the airline and refused entry by Qatari immigration.
+Renew your passport before you travel — there's no flexibility on this rule.

 Official sources